Habicht-class gunboat: Service history

 The ships of the Habicht class spent the majority of their careers on cruises abroad.
 After entering service in 1880, Habicht and Möwe were deployed to the South Pacific to protect German economic interests in the region, particularly in Samoa, the Marshall Islands, and the Solomon Islands.
-During their return to Germany in 1882, they were diverted to Egypt in response to the Anglo-Egyptian War to protect Germans in the country.
+During their return to Germany in 1882, they were diverted to Egypt in response to the Anglo-Egyptian War to protect German citizens in the country.
 A second major deployment for Möwe followed, this time to Africa in 1884; she was joined there by Habicht the following year.
 Möwe was involved in the establishment of the German colonial empire in German West Africa, carrying the imperial commissioner, Gustav Nachtigal, to establish formal colonial treaties in Togoland and Kamerun.
 Later in 1885, Möwe moved to German East Africa, where she assisted in the suppression of the Abushiri revolt in 1888.
-Habicht remained in west African waters until 1892, when she returned to Germany.
+Habicht remained in West African waters until 1892, when she returned to Germany.

 Adler first commissioned in 1886 for a deployment to the South Pacific.
 She initially cruised in German New Guinea, before moving to Samoa in 1887.
 Over the next two years, she patrolled the islands to defend Germans in the area, and in late 1887, she carried the deposed king Malietoa Laupepa into exile.
 The next year, members of her crew and those of German vessels and fought in the First Battle of Vailele, where they were ambushed by a significantly larger Samoan force and suffered heavy casualties.
 On 16 March 1889, Adler, Eber, and Olga were anchored in Apia, Samoa, along with three American warships and several other merchant vessels when a major hurricane struck the islands.
 All of the ships in the harbor were wrecked, including Adler, which was driven into a reef and destroyed.
 Twenty men from her crew were killed in the sinking, though Samoans rescued the remainder.